matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

   * for clients, `min_lifetime` should be considered to be 0 (as there is no requirement for clients to persist events).

-If the calculated max_lifetime is less than the min_lifetime then the max_lifetime is set to be equal to the min_lifetime.
+If the calculated `max_lifetime` is less than the `min_lifetime` then the `max_lifetime` is set to be equal to the `min_lifetime`.

 The server/client then selects a lifetime of the event to lie between the calculated values of minimum and maximum lifetime, based on their implementation and configuration requirements.
-The selected lifetime MUST not exceed the calculated maximum lifetime.
-The selected lifetime SHOULD not be less than the calculated minimum lifetime, but may be less in case of constrained resources, in which case the server should prioritise retaining locally generated events over remote generated events.
+The selected lifetime MUST NOT exceed the calculated maximum lifetime.
+The selected lifetime SHOULD NOT be less than the calculated minimum lifetime, but may be less in case of constrained resources, in which case the server should prioritise retaining locally generated events over remote generated events.